-Refer to the John Deere Combine STS Operator's Manual for instructions on connecting the header to the combine.
+Refer to the John Deere Operator's Manual for your model of combine for instructions on connecting the header to the combine.

 Hose lengths must be lengthened to allow for maximum rotation of the header.
 Check all hoses and wires connected between the combine and the header for proper length when first rotating the header.